6 Nutrition Strategies for a Stronger Sex Drive

 Essentials for a Healthy Sex Life

-Some people vouch for the effect of foods on their sex drive, but extravagant claims for aphrodisiacs are not borne out by scientific studies.
+Some people vouch for the effect of foods on their sex drive, but extravagant claims for many aphrodisiacs are not borne out by scientific studies.
 While sexual function may be our physical response to a cascade of hormones, sexual drive is basically maintained by an active mind in a healthy body.
+This is how many times you have to have sex to slow aging.

 A healthy sex life depends on good nutrition